PhilemonTJ/js-school-project-Joseph/README.md

 ## 📌 Status

-**Current Task:** ✅ Task 1 Complete – Skeleton with semantic HTML, logo, modal placeholder, and accessibility baseline.
+**Current Task:** ✅ Task 2 Complete – HTML and CSS implemented with responsive grid and filter layout.

-Ready to proceed to: **Task 2 – CSS Styling and Layout**.
+Next: **Task 3 – JavaScript for Interactivity**.

 ---